yudhisteer/Face-Recognition-with-Masks/README.md

 **3. Anchor Boxes**

 1. It is not possible for one object to be strictly within one grid cell.
 And when it is not, how do we determine which cell do we asscoiate to the object.
-- The solution for this is to associate the cell which contains the **center point** of the bouding box of the object.
+- The solution for this is to associate the cell which contains the **center point** of the bounding box of the object.

 2. Each of the grid cell can detect only one object.
 But we may have one grid cell containing more than one object.
 How do we handle multiple center points?
 - We can use a bigger grid - 19x19 - instead of a 5x5 which reduces this problem.
 Also, we need to do is predefined anchor boxes and associate perdiction with the anchor boxes.